Syed Sultan Ali Mosque: Dispute over the identity of Sayyid Sultan Ali

-Architecture
+Architecture and plan

 The mosque has the capacity to accommodate more than 1,000 worshippers.
-It contains a library and a madrasah, where important scholars such as Mahmud al-Alusi taught.
+It contains a library and a madrasa, where important scholars such as Mahmud al-Alusi taught.
 The minaret of the mosque is built with brick, in the way of the Ottoman architectural style, while the exterior of it is decorated with blue tiles.
 The prayer hall of the mosque contains a mihrab and an old minbar.
-The walls of the prayer hall are decorated with calligraphic inscriptions and Qur'anic verses from the inside.
-The mosque also contains a tekke, known as Qara Ali Tekke, and sometimes religious classes were conducted in the Tekke as well.
+The walls of the prayer hall are adorned with calligraphic inscriptions and Qur'anic verses from the inside.
+The mosque also contains a Sufi Lodge, known as Kara Ali Tekke, and sometimes religious classes were conducted in the Lodge as well.

-After the entrance to the mosque, on the left hand side, is the mausoleum of Sayyid Sultan Ali.
+After the entrance to the mosque, on the left-hand side, is the mausoleum of Sayyid Sultan Ali.
 Next to him is buried the Rifa'i ascetic, Baha al-Din al-Rawas, whose remains were moved here after the original tomb was demolished along with its adjoining mosque.
-There are also several other tombstones next to Sayyid Sultan Ali's and Al-Rawas' graves.
-On the right hand side, there is a doorway leading to the Madrasah of Qara Ali.
-There is also a tomb dedicated to its founder, the Ottoman noblewoman Khatun bint Darwish Jalabi, known as "Qara Ali" by others, located in the middle of the entrance to a corridor of the mosque.
+There are also several other tombstones next to Sayyid Sultan Ali's and al-Rawas family graves.
+On the right-hand side, there is a doorway leading to the Madrasa of Qara Ali.
+There is also a tomb dedicated to the Ottoman noblewoman Khatun bint Darwish Jalabi, located in the middle of the entrance to a corridor of the mosque.

-The identity of Sayyid Sultan Ali

-It is commonly believed that the person buried in the mosque, Sayyid Sultan Ali, is the father (or grandfather) of Ahmad al-Rifa'i.
-The local traditions relate that he came to Baghdad during the rule of Abbasid caliph al-Muhtadi, and when he died, he was buried in his house and the ruler turned the house into a mosque out of respect.
-Iraqi historian, Muhammad Bahjat Athari, rejects this story, and considers it a fabrication.
-He instead gives the identity of the entombed as Sultan Ali ibn Ismail, the grandson of Ja'far al-Sadiq.
-Ottoman scholar, Mahmud Shukri al-Alusi, did not mention the existence of a shrine or even a grave in the mosque despite having wrote a detailed description of it in his book.
-The Qadi, Ala al-Din al-Shukri, writes that the entombed was Sayyid Sultan Ali, a governor of Baghdad.